Name: Jack Reakoff

 Current Weather: partly sunny/cloudy

-Image Description: Jack cleans a Northern Pike he recently caught on the Yukon River outside his home in Wiseman.
+Image Description: Jack cleans a Northern Pike outside his home in Wiseman which he recently caught on the Yukon River some 135 miles and 4 hours south of Wiseman.

 What first brought you to live in Alaska: My mom after 56 hours of labor at Providence Hospital down in Anchorage.